 When shopping online, I recommend using Ebates.
 They have over 2,000 stores to choose from, which makes it easy to earn money on all your purchases.
 You can join Ebates for free and get a $10 welcome bonus when you sign up through this link.
 You’ll also be able to earn $25 when you refer a friend!

-When grocery shopping, get cashback with THIS app.
+When grocery shopping, get cashback with the Ibotta app.
 You can download the app or browse the available offers online.
-Then buy these offers at any store and upload your receipt using the app to earn cashback!

 - Look for coupons and deals